 What is Vitamin C?

 Vitamin C is a water-soluble vitamin.
 It yields no energy, but provides many great benefits!
 Also called ascorbic acid (which literally means “without having scurvy” . . . acid), this vitamin is abundant in our modern society, where foods that are rich in it are plentiful!

 RDA: Men: 90 mg/day Women: 75 mg/day Upper Limit: 2000 mg/day

 Note – if you’re a smoker, you’ll need to add 35 mg/day to your daily intake.
 That’s because smoking is an oxidant, and much of your Vitamin C intake will work to undo the damage you’re doing!

 Deficiency: Scurvy!
 This comes with anemia, pinpoint hemorrhaging, joint pain, bleeding gums and loose teeth, and bone and muscle degeneration.
 (Eyepatch and peg leg not included.)
-Luckily, this can be easily reversed with just about five days of 100 mg/day.
+Luckily, this can be easily reversed with just about 100 mg/day for five days.